kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

     #image("assets/diagrams/Architecture Diagram.svg")
   ]

-  One of the key design decisions made at the beginning of development was deciding on the architecture of the application.
+  One of the key design decisions made at the beginning of development was deciding on a sensible and robust architecture.

   The main application is primarily split into two main components - the backend and the frontend.
 The backend is responsible for managing the data and logic of the application, whilst the frontend is responsible for the display of and user interaction with the data.
-This seperation of responsibilities allows for easy maintenance and development of the application.
-This also aids in the proper testing if the application, as the backend logic can be tested independently of the frontend.
+This seperation of responsibilities allows for easy maintenance and shorter build times.
+This also aids in the proper testing of the application, as the backend logic can be tested independently of the frontend.

-  Data is stored locally in an SQLite database, which is accessed by the backend of the application.
+  Data is stored locally in an SQLite database, which is accessed by the data backend.
 More detail can be seen in @data-persistence.

   The _"Translation Layer / API Helper"_ is a Python Command Line Interface (CLI) application, created as a part of the implementation, that accesses the third-party APIs based on a given name.
-This application returns game data to the backend of the application in a compatible format.
+This application returns game data to the main data backend in a compatible format.

   #pagebreak(weak:true)